Delivering the promise of the digital state

 New research from EY teams suggests this regression is a very real threat, with governments continuing to face significant challenges in harnessing the potential of technology.
-Just 7% of the 150 government leaders taking part in the 2022 EY Tech Horizon Survey say their organization has achieved its digital transformation objectives.
+Just 7% of the 150 government leaders taking part in the 2022 EY Tech Horizon Survey say their organisation has achieved its digital transformation objectives.

 As one of the biggest employers in most countries, and with a vital role to play in enabling a well-functioning society, governments must pick up the pace in transforming their workforces to deliver long-term value for citizens.
 But it is important to remember that "It's one thing to roll out great technology, but great technology that's not used well is just an expense," says Geoff Connell, Director of IMT & Chief Digital Officer, Norfolk County Council, UK.
 Advanced technologies such as analytics and AI can only fully deliver if they are deployed by skilled, smart, adaptable workers who are committed to continuous improvement.